 How Can One Qualify For Two FHA Loans At Same Time

-Borrowers can have multiple FHA Loans at the same time under certain circumstances
+Borrowers can have more than one FHA Loans at the same time under certain circumstances

-- A Borrower can qualify for multiple FHA Loans at Same Time
+- A Borrower can qualify for more than one FHA Loans at Same Time

 - This holds true if they are relocating and establishing primary residency in an area and/or location that is beyond reasonable commuting distance

 - The relocation needs to be at least 100 miles or more from the work of employment

 - Out of state employment is a good reason